 Although it’s usually better to be proactive than reactive, some people may want to use this strategy if they’re highly confident the price will rise with time.
 Others make an intentional decision to defer the pending tax liability associated with an exercise of shares.
 Whatever the reason, exercising at expiration is a now-or-never decision that is clear for any in the money options: exercise before you lose the opportunity to do so.

-Stock Option Exercise Strategy 3 – Exercise and Hold
+Case 3 – Exercise Your Employee Stock Options and Hold Shares

 An “exercise and hold” strategy could describe anything that falls between “exercise and sell ASAP” and “wait until the bitter end.”
 In this strategy, you exercise your options — but you do not sell the stock.